dcaltekin/dcaltekin/README.md

 #### 🔭 Job

-A full time junior frontend position.
+Full time Front End Developer.

 #### ⚡ Experiences

 I started coding in 2015.
-I have been developing projects in the field of Front-end Web Development for 1.5 years.
+I have been developing projects in the field of Front-end Web Development for 2+ years.

 #### 👯 About Me

 Hi, I'm Doğukan.
 I was born in Bursa, Turkey in November 1999.
 I started coding in 2015 at highschool.
 I graduated from the department of Database Technologies at High School.
 I've also learned web technologies such as HTML, CSS, JS, PHP and C# at High School.
 After that, I decided to improve myself in the field of front-end web development.
-I'm working solo currently.
-I generally use React and Tailwind in my projects.
+I generally use Next.js and Tailwind in my projects.
 The technologies I use vary according to the scope of the project.

 #### 📫 Contact